-The Terrorist Asset-Freezing etc. Act 2010 (Overseas Territories) Order 2011, extended to the TCI Part 1 (including Part 1 of Schedule 2) of the Terrorist Asset-Freezing etc. Act 2010 (TAFA).
-The purpose of Part 1 of the TAFA was to give effect to UNSCR 1373 (2001) adopted by the Security Council of the United Nations on 28th September 2001 relating to terrorism.
+The Counter-Terrorism (Sanctions) (EU Exit) Regulations 2019 and have replaced Part 1 of Counter-Terrorism (Sanctions) (Overseas Territories) Order 2020.
+The purpose of this Regulation is to give effect to UNSCR 1373 (2001) adopted by the Security Council of the United Nations on 28th September 2001 relating to terrorism.
 Resolution 1373 includes a requirement that Member States of the United Nations must (a) prevent the financing of terrorist acts, including the freezing of funds and economic resources of persons who commit or attempt to commit terrorist acts or participate in or facilitate such acts, and (b) prohibit their nationals and those within their territories from making funds, financial services or economic resources available to such persons.
-It also provides for enforcement of Regulation (EC) 2580/2001 on specific measures directed at certain persons and entities with a view to combating terrorism.
-Unlike other sanctions orders this Order is not specific to any country or terrorist organization.
+The Counter-Terrorism (Sanctions) (EU Exit) Regulations 2019 took effect in the TCI through the passage of The Counter-Terrorism (Sanctions) (Overseas Territories) Order 2020 which came fully into force on 31 December 2020 and confers power on the Governor to designate persons who are, or have been, involved in terrorism.